Everto (2016)

 Also, to you Mr Vegan Voorhees!
 For recommending my little black stain in the web!
 Keep the slasher spirit alive, buddy!)

-The killer's lore is noticeably quite similar to Halloween's Michael Myers in the manner of the killer's body language and the fact that he simply came out of nowhere just to begin killing a few folks, though a hint of originality had Jack boasting some supernatural traits that were given little to no explanation up until the very end where we get a decent twist reveal and last minute exposition.
+The killer's lore is noticeably quite similar to Halloween's Michael Myers in the manner of our killer's body language and the fact that he simply came out of nowhere just to start killing a few folks, though a hint of originality have Jack boasting some supernatural traits that were given little to no explanation up until the very end where we get a decent twist reveal and last minute exposition.

-On that note, the premise is indeed a good one given the fact that we were given some time to know the characters and dwell into the true nature of the killer after the first murder, a sort of throwback to the late 90s murder mystery inclined teen thriller/slashers.
-Sadly, Everto still suffers with a few recognizable flaws, mostly on how it was executed.
+On that note, the premise is indeed a good one given we were given some time to know the characters and dwell into the true nature of the villain after the first murder, a sort of throwback to the late 90s murder mystery-inclined teen thriller/slashers.
+Sadly, Everto (2015) still suffers from recognizable flaws, mostly on how it was executed.

-This is fair but I do believe the film can still be edited short by lessening some of the banters and fillers, wherein a single scene can sometimes ground what kind of situation and/or emotion is being played a lot better than a hundred.
-This can be best applied at the latter act of the movie in which, while many slashers usually get the bodycounting piling up in the last 30 to 20 minutes before the ending credits, Everto decided to take the time and let the kill count rise for a hour.
-It is possible that the length was for the sake of building suspense as well as have many other characters involved as possible, but it might make some of these scenes look like it's going on for a while and might burn out whatever kind of tension it was building to.
-Patient and open viewers might tolerate and understand the length but for those who are looking for a standard kill-a-thon, just a heads up.
+This is fair, but I do believe the film can still be edited short by lessening some of the banters and fillers, wherein a single scene can sometimes ground whatever situation and/or emotion is being played a lot better in just one minute than a hundred.
+This can be best applied at the movie's later act as well; while many slashers usually ges the bodycounting piling up in the last 30 to 20 minutes before the ending credits, Everto (2015) decides to take its time and let the kill count rise for a hour.
+It is possible that the length was for the sake of building suspense as well as have many other characters involved as possible, but the result is too many scenes going a bit lengthy and burning out whatever tension it was building to.
+Patient and open viewers might tolerate and understand the length, but for those who are looking for a standard kill-a-thon, just a heads up.

-Apart from this, another issue I have with the movie would be the acting; now I know slasher flicks were never known for the talents involved as these thespians are more likely to meet the bladed end of a machete around five minutes after they were introduced, but with the kind of story Everto was doing, I believe better deliveries were needed to feel for the casts, which in turn would have made the development and supposed tragic losses more workable.
-The only time wooden acting can be serviceable in a slasher film (at least in my thoughts) is when the movie had something else to offer, such as superb killings or eye candy visuals, a few things Everto limits either for the sake of drama and/or due to the budget restraints.
+Apart from this, another issue I have with the movie would be the acting; now I know slasher flicks were never known for the talents involved as these thespians are more likely to meet the bladed end of a machete around five minutes after they're introduced, but with the kind of story Everto (2015) was doing, I believe better deliveries were needed to feel for the casts, which in turn would have made the development and supposed tragic losses more workable.
+The only time wooden acting can be serviceable in a slasher film (at least in my thoughts) is when the movie has something else to offer, such as superb killings or eye candy visuals, things this movie limits either for the sake of drama and/or due to the budget restraints.

 Bodycount: